shwamHari/swing-like-a-pro/README.md

 Before running the analysis, it's important to preprocess the videos to ensure correct orientation and size.
 This avoids issues such as sideways videos or incorrect aspect ratios.

 Use the provided `preprocess_video.py` script on **both your swing video** and the **reference video**.

+**Note**: You may have to run this multiple times on a video, to ensure the processed video is upright.

 Edit the `__main__` section as needed
 ```bash